3geek14/Realms/Omnibus.md

 Enables the spellcaster to see and hear while they are dead.
 You may not speak or move while dead, except for addressing marshaling calls or OOC unsafe/uncomfortable situations.
-If the spellcaster is rendered soulless, all memories acquired through the current casting of Death Watch are erased (i.e., all memories acquired from the time of your PC's last death).
+If the spellcaster is [rendered soulless]{.new}. all memories acquired through the current casting of Death Watch are erased (i.e., all memories acquired from the time of your PC's last death).

 [__Death Wish__ (4th Circle)]{#death-wish}